Terms used:

 The total Segment score of each competitor in each Segment of a competition (short program/Rhythm Dance, free skate/free dance or pattern dance(s)) is calculated by adding the Total Element Score and the Program Component scores (multiplied by corresponding factors), adding any bonuses, and subtracting any deductions for violations described in Deductions within this rule.

 The total score of a pattern dance will be multiplied by a factor of 0.5.
+The total score of a pattern dance in Novice Solo Dance will be multiplied by a factor of 1.0.

 The competitor(s) with the highest total Segment score is placed first; the competitor(s) with the next highest total Segment score is placed second and so on.